How to Testify and Submit Written Testimony

 NOTICE: All Board of Commissioners meetings will be completely virtual until further notice.

-The Board of Commissioners welcomes public attendance and participation at its meetings.
-There are two categories of public testimony during Board meetings:
+The Washington County Board of Commissioners welcomes public participation at its regular business meetings.

 Groups or organizations wishing to make a presentation are asked to designate one spokesperson in the interest of time and to avoid repetition.

-- When more than one citizen is heard on any matter, please avoid repetition in your comments.
+When more than one person is heard on any matter, please avoid repetition in your comments.
 Careful attention to the previous speaker's remarks will be helpful in this regard.

 There are two opportunities for oral communication with the Board:

-- First Opportunity: At the start of the meeting, before Board adoption of the consent agenda.
-Members of the audience who have completed the sign-in procedure may step forward to address the Board.
+First Opportunity: At the start of the meeting, before Board adoption of the consent agenda.
 This opportunity is time-limited to two (2) minutes per individual and a maximum of 10 minutes total.

 Second Opportunity: At the conclusion of all regular business.
 This second opportunity is time-limited to five (5) minutes per individual and a maximum of 30 minutes total.
 This period may include communications on agenda items for which no period for public testimony was provided.